NFT Mania is Here: 10 Fascinating (and Wacky) NFT Examples

 This line of reasoning misses the point though.
 NFTs have a value right now primarily as a speculative asset.
 The secondary value comes from their role as a “status symbol” in the crypto world.
 They are a way for big fish in the community to signal wealth and taste, and for everyday enthusiasts to have a little fun with a new technology, and also invest in fractionalized ownership of valuable pieces of art.
 Both also have the chance of being pioneers in a new paradigm of digital ownership if NFTs really mature over the next decade.

 The Future of NFTs

 The above examples articulate some interesting experiments spanning the intersection of art, finance, and technology.
+With an NFT maker, it’s possible to create many different types of NFTs—some of which we likely have yet to conceptualize.
 From Alex Ramirez-Mallis and the Bansky burners’ not-so-subtle digs at the whole thing and brands like Charmin and Gucci cashing in on the buzz, to interesting experiments like Mars House and Quartz’s NFT article.